geerlingguy/ansible-role-haproxy/README.md

 The destination to log to, you won't normally need to change this from it's default value.

+    haproxy_defaults: []
+      # - "option forwardfor"

+Any configuration that should be added to the "defaults" section.

     haproxy_frontend_servers: []
       # - name: http-in
       #   bind_address: "*"